 - They don't have plentiful liquid assets or spare capital to invest

 - Most of their wealth is in their properties

 - This leads to the classic "House Rich, Cash Poor" dilemma.

 Besides, purchasing different types of income-producing properties outright to diversify can pose issues as well.
 Typically, property owners know how to manage one or a few different types of properties efficiently.
 Purchasing an income-producing property in a completely different class usually involves developing an entirely different business plan.
-Plus, when you're self-managing, jumping from a few single-family homes in Tulsa to duplexes in Fort Worth means more than just an added layer of complexity!
-A 10-hour road trip was probably not what you had in mind for your weekend plans.
+Plus, when you're self-managing, jumping from a few single-family homes in Dallas to duplexes in Fort Worth means more than just an added layer of complexity!
+Constant road trips in Metroplex traffic is probably not what you had in mind for your weekend plans.

 How Does an UPREIT Work?